See the image for an example of how this may appear:

 Remember, storing files online is risky by default.
 After you get Nextcloud working, consider some of these free Nextcloud apps:

-- Antivirus for files uses ClamAV (available on Cloud and managed VPS/Dedicated servers) to scan uploaded files to protect your server from malware by deleting or logging suspicious files
+- Antivirus for files uses ClamAV (available on Cloud and managed VPS/Dedicated servers) to scan uploaded files to protect your server from malware by deleting or logging suspicious files.
+See our guide on How to Install and configure ClamAV plugin for cPanel.

 - Brute-force settings protects against rainbow table password attacks and white-lists specified IP addresses from being blocked